 Getting over Tifa to reach for the MP would be tricky.
 He advised, "He should have the key on him."

-Aeris was kneeling at the body
+Aeris knelt at the body.

 "How'd you get in?"
 Barret grumbled.
 Then, more alert, "Why's the door open?"